 - salt and freshly ground black pepper

-Heat the oven to 375°F and arrange a rack in the middle.
-Coat a 13-by-9-inch baking dish with butter; set aside.
+Heat the oven to 375°F and arrange rack in middle.
+Coat 13-by-9-inch baking dish with butter; set aside.

-Meanwhile, cut the bread into 3/4-inch cubes and place in a large, heatproof bowl; set aside.
+Meanwhile, cut bread into 3/4-inch cubes and place in large, heatproof bowl; set aside.

-Melt the measured butter in a large frying pan over medium-high heat until foaming.
-Add the onions and cook, stirring occasionally, until they're just starting to brown, about 5 minutes.
-Add the apples, celery, thyme, and sage and cook, stirring occasionally, until the apples are tender and can be easily pierced with a knife, about 6 minutes.
+Melt measured butter in large frying pan over medium-high heat until foaming.
+Add onions and cook, stirring occasionally, until starting to brown, about 5 minutes.
+Add apples, celery, thyme, and sage and cook, stirring occasionally, until apples are tender and can be easily pierced with a knife, about 6 minutes.

-Add 1 cup of the broth and bring the mixture to a simmer.
+Add 1 cup of broth and bring mixture to a simmer.

-Turn off the heat and add the vegetable-apple mixture to the reserved bread cubes.
-Season with two or three large pinches of salt and two large pinches of pepper, then stir to evenly combine.
-If the mixture seems too dry, add more stock or broth 1/4 cup at a time (but make sure it doesn't get mushy).
+Turn off heat and add vegetable-apple mixture to reserved bread cubes.
+Season with two or three large pinches of salt and two large pinches of pepper, stir to evenly combine.
+If mixture seems too dry, add more stock or broth 1/4 cup at a time (but make sure it doesn't get mushy).

-Transfer the mixture to the prepared baking dish and bake, uncovered, until the top of the stuffing just starts to get brown and crusty, about 30 to 40 minutes.
+Transfer mixture to prepared baking dish and bake, uncovered, until top of stuffing just starts to get brown and crusty, about 30 to 40 minutes.

-Melt the butter in a medium skillet over medium heat.
-Add the onions and cook, stirring, for about 10 minutes, or until soft and caramelized.
+Melt butter in medium skillet over medium heat.
+Add onions and cook, stirring, for about 10 minutes, or until soft and caramelized.
 Add sage and scrape into a large mixing bowl.

-Add the cornbread pieces, season well with salt and pepper, and give it a good toss until it's well combined.
-In a separate bowl, whisk together the egg, cream, and stock, and pour that over the cornbread.
+Add cornbread pieces, season well with salt and pepper, and toss well.
+In separate bowl, whisk together egg, cream, and stock, and pour over the cornbread.

-Stir the stuffing together and stuff the cavity of the turkey.
-You could also spoon it into a buttered baking dish and put it in the oven along with the turkey.
+Spoon into buttered baking dish and put in the oven along with turkey.
 Bake until hot and crusty on top, about 30 minutes.

-Cook the wild rice in salted water (you can add some veggie broth if you have it).
-This should take 20 minutes in a pressure cooker at a high pressure, or you can cook it on the stove for longer.
-When the rice is done, set it aside to finish up the rest.
+Cook wild rice in salted water (or veggie broth if you have it).
+This should take 20 minutes in a pressure cooker at a high pressure, or about an hour on the stove.
+When the rice is done, set it aside.